How to set up a Fixed sequence automated flow

 - One branch for orders that do not contain either product

-The Fixed sequence automated experience needs at least two nodes to execute correctly:
+The Fixed sequence automated flow needs at least two nodes to execute correctly:

 - Subscription node: Automatically swaps the product a customer is subscribed to for their next upcoming order.